daphne-simons/halter-test/NOTES.md

 Database Update:

 - Fetch data for the specific utc_timestamp.
-If needed, you can retrieve records rounded to the nearest minute.
+User should be able to retrieve records rounded to the nearest minute.

 - [ ] - figure out how to render this data on the map.
+- [ ] - TODO: Because the time selection is sending a req.query to the back, would be good to implement useSearchParams, so that the Guidance team can easily share links to specific moments of cow data.

 ### feature / user interaction: